Access free Utah state records today via the local, state, and federal databases covered in this streamlined resource.

 The Vital Records office contains the following:

-• Forms — applications, adoption forms, amendment forms, etc.
+- Forms — applications, adoption forms, amendment forms, etc.

-• Deaths — filing a death record, burial transit permits, stillbirth, fetal death, fetal remains
+- Deaths — filing a death record, burial transit permits, stillbirth, fetal death, fetal remains

-• Adoptions — complete an adoption, adoption registry, biological rights, paternity search
+- Adoptions — complete an adoption, adoption registry, biological rights, paternity search

-• Utah Digital Library
+- Utah Digital Library

-• National Center for Health Statistics – Center for Disease Control (NCHS CDC)
+- National Center for Health Statistics – Center for Disease Control (NCHS CDC)

-• Utah Archives
+- Utah Archives

-Are All Utah Vital Records Publicly Viewable?
+How To View All Utah Vital Records

-The Office of Vital Records and Statistics maintains records for births, deaths, marriages, and divorce.
+The Office of Vital Records and Statistics maintains records for births, deaths, marriages, and divorces.
 Births and deaths are available from 1905, and marriages and divorces are available from 1978 to 2010.
 Individuals must visit their local county clerk’s office to find marriage or divorce certificates before or after those dates.

 Searchers cannot order certificates for birth, death, marriage, and divorces online, but they can make requests at the local Utah Health Departments or through mail to the Vital Records Office: